Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **New animation:** Create a new animation.
 * **Remove:** Delete the animtion from the POI.

-* **Name**: The name is optional.
-If you have chains of animations and this one should be executed when another animation finishes, enter this name in the **Followed by** field of the preceding animation.
+* **Name**: The name is only needed for a chained series of animations, e.g. when one animation finishes, a following animation should start.
+The following animation needs to have a name, which you then enter in the **Followed by** field of the preceding animation.
 * **Event**:
   * **onCreate** - the animation is started when the POI is loaded;
   * **onFollow** - This is for chains of animations - when the preceeding animation is finished, the following animation will start.
 1) Give your following animation a name in its **Name** field.
 2) Then enter the name of this following animation in the **Followed by** field of your preceeding animation.